Atomic69420/Atomic-AntiCheat/README.md

 - Device ID Spoof [T1] (Kicks players who are on the same device but have a different device id.)
 ### Device Spoof Detections
 - Device Spoof [T1] (Kicks players who are on the same device but have a different device os.)
+### Alt Detections
+- Alt Detection [T1] (Kicks players who have had another account joined the server with the same IP.)